Phase separation

 Phase separation is the creation of two distinct phases from a single homogeneous mixture.
-The most common type of phase separation is between two immiscible liquids, such as oil and water.
-Colloids are formed by phase separation, though not all phase separations forms colloids - for example oil and water can form separated layers under gravity rather than remaining as microscopic droplets in suspension.
+The most common type of phase separation occurs between two immiscible liquids, such as oil and water.
+This type of phase separation is known as liquid-liquid equilibrium.
+Colloids are formed by phase separation, though not all phase separations form colloids - for example, oil and water can form separated layers under gravity rather than remaining as microscopic droplets in suspension.